medialab/artoo/index.md

 ---

 ## Disclaimer
 Please note that **artoo** has been built having *Chrome* and *Chromium* in mind.
-So, even if artoo may function quite properly on other browsers, some of its features such as instructions recording might not be available on those other browsers.
+So, even if artoo may function quite properly on other browsers, some of its features such as instructions recording might not be available on those.

-If you think this is injust and find that some features can be ported to other browsers, please report it and we'll find a solution together.
+If you think this is injust and feel that some features can be ported to other browsers, please report it and we'll find a solution together.

 ---